shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 ##### What hardware resources are available through PATh credit accounts?

-The dedicated PATh resources that power the capacity credit accounts are expected to consist of:
+Dedicated PATh resources that power the capacity credit accounts are expected to consist of:
 - Compute servers with up to 128 AMD ‘Milan’ cores, 1.6TB of NVMe, and 512 GB RAM.
 - Compute servers with up to 64 AMD ‘Milan’ cores, 1.6TB of NVMe, and 512 GB RAM
 - Compute servers with 68 Intel Knights Landing cores and 96GB of RAM.